ktakesue/AFrameGame/README.md

 # AFrameGame
-A game made with the threeJS framework
+A game made with the AFrameGame framework